joealewine/blockchain-rhos/howto/console-upgrade-k8.md

 ```
 {:codeblock}

-Rename the operator deployment spec `operator-upgrade.yaml` and open it in a text editor.
+Open `operator.yaml` in a text editor and save a new copy of the file as `operator-upgrade.yaml`.
 You need to update the `image:` field with the updated version of the operator image.
 You can find the name and tag of the latest operator image below:
 ```
 cp.icr.io/cp/ibp-operator:2.1.2-20191217-amd64
 ```